PROJECTS IN THE FRAMEWORK OF THE MAIN RESEARCH LINE

 Coordination: Dr. Barbara Göbel, Duration: 2016-2019

-Colonial Language Materials from Highland Guatemala in the Holdings of the IAI
+Colonial Language Materials from Mesoamerica in the Holdings of the IAI

 The Ibero-American Institute in Berlin houses extensive materials on Mesoamerican languages that were collected and acquired by Walter Lehmann (1878-1939) and Eduard Seler (1849-1922).
 Among these materials are included several hitherto unedited original manuscripts and unique handwritten copies of colonial dictionaries and doctrinal texts.
 In particular the Lehmann papers still hold valuable finds, such as the recently rediscovered manuscript of the Arte y vocabulario del idioma Huasteco by Seberino Bernardo de Quirós from 1711 that had been considered lost since the early 20th century and was published in 2013.